 Since 1990, a World Ringette Championship has been held on a regular basis, with Canada and Finland being the predominant challengers.
 The United States has traditionally been in close competition with Sweden, but through its growth strategy hopes to become a major contender once again.

 If you are interested in learning more about ringette or getting involved, please contact us.
 Team USA and USA Ringette will work with you to provide ‘Come Try Ringette Sessions’ for any age group and work with you to develop a league in your area.

 Contact us with any interest in attending one of our upcoming sessions, setting up one in your area, or to be placed on our mailing list to stay up to date with USA Ringette.
 Like us on Facebook (Team USA Ringette)!

 Read more about Ringette and the rules through the International Ringette Federation (IRF) and Canada's National Ringette League (NRL) websites:

-Below are two videos showing the game of ringette.
+Below are videos showing the game of ringette.
 The first clip is from Gold Medal Game at the most recent World Ringette Championship games in Finland (2010).
 The second is a more humorous take on the sport as reported on a National Canadian Broadcast, The Rick Mercer Report.